SAM, Part II

 3. osteoarthritis patients who cannot tolerate nonsteroidal anti-inflammatories;

-4. osteoarthritis patients who are concerned about long-term, nonsteroidal anti-inflammatory side effects; and
+4. osteoarthritis patients who are concerned about long-term, nonsteroidal anti-inflammatory

 5. Patients with fibromyalgia who are not responding well to their current regimens.